A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Open Problems and Outlook

 Lightweight adaptation methods such as LoRA or IA3 adapters, prefix prompts, and linear probes for numeric channels help retain throughput while capturing domain specifics \cite{p48,p32}.
 Practical deployment further depends on compute-aware training and decoding, including mixed precision and quantization, block-sparse or chunked attention, early-exit or confidence-based halting, and speculative decoding to reduce latency \cite{p40,p47,p65,p104}.

 Open problems include mitigating recency bias from limited windows, preserving temporal semantics under compression, and balancing efficiency with rare-event retention.
-Future progress will depend on benchmarks that jointly measure accuracy, latency, memory, and energy, alongside protocols that capture streaming and drift-aware conditions \cite{p30,p104,p40,p38}.
+For deployed streams, memory policies also become safety and privacy decisions: systems must decide which events to retain, summarize, retrieve, or delete while preserving enough provenance for later audits.
+Future progress will depend on benchmarks that jointly measure accuracy, latency, memory, energy, and retention risk, alongside protocols that capture streaming, drift-aware, and privacy-aware conditions \cite{p30,p104,p40,p38}.